I answered this question on Quora: What is P/E Ex Cash?

 Company A has $5/share on the books but only needs $2/share to run its business.

 Company B has $3/share on its books and only needs $2/share to run its business.

 If you are still thinking they look similar, think of it from the perspective of someone who is interested in acquiring the entire company.

 With Company B, this person can spend $15/share to buy $1/share of earnings and possibly pocket the extra $1 on the company books ($3/share cash – $2/share company needs to run its business)

 See also: pb ratio

 With Company A, this person can spend $15/share to buy $1/share of earnings and pocket the extra $3 on the company books.

 in essence, this acquirer would only spend $15 – $3 = $12 to acquire $1 of earnings for Company A, while for company B he would spend $15 – $1 = $14 to acquire $1 of earnings.

 The Company A is actually cheaper.

 Ex- Cash P/E ratio will approximately tell you that company A is cheaper.
-The regular P/E ratio will not give you this detail.
+The regular price to earnings ratio will not give you this detail.